hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > How many dances does a set contain?
 >
 > Jem.
-A set has five quadrilles, and sometimes six,
+A set has five quadrilles, and sometimes six[^259],
 >
 > But live they as the average number fix;

->
+[^259]:
+	### Long and Short Sets

+	When these terms are used in quadrille dancing, they allude to the number of dances in the set; a long set generally consists of six, and a short set is usually of five.
+The first is considered a short set, and when la pastourelle is add, it is then termed a long set.
+A short set consists not only of a smaller number of quadrilles, but various figures are omitted in certain quadrilles, as the ladies chain in Trenise, and the finale, is likewise abridged.

 > The last they term "finale", means the end,
 >
-> To this some extra figure they append.
+> To this some extra figure they append[^260].

->
+[^260]: Many finales have an extra figure which is performed immediately after the last couple have finished the dance, as chassez croisez, grand road, &c.

 > What's termed short sets are not alone, you'll find,
 >
 > Unto the number of quadrilles confined,